18 Dec Pros and Cons of an Office 365 Hybrid Migration

 If a user exists in AD, then they will also exist in O365 and their passwords will match in both systems.

 After the ‘Azure AD Connect’ is set up and syncing, you will then have the ability to perform a migration of your mail data to the O365 cloud.

 This Hybrid Migration process is Free and it will move all your mailboxes, emails, contacts, calendars, and tasks up to the cloud.

 The LARGE caveat is that the O365 Hybrid Migration ties your AD and O365 together INSTEAD OF moving your AD and Exchange to the cloud.

 That’s right tech-meisters, Microsoft’s hybrid migration doesn’t simply move your mailboxes to the cloud, it creates a hideous tentacled monster that forces you to use BOTH O365 and your Exchange server to manage email and mailboxes.

 At first glance, a hybrid migration sounds like a great and free way to move all your mailboxes, users and emails to the cloud but what it really does is combines the two, and not migrate one to the other as the name might imply.

 So then, here are the vitally important CONS of doing an O365 Hybrid Migration

 - 1st off, Microsoft designed the process, so you can be assured it’s confusing, ill-conceived and poorly supported

-- All the benefits of the AD directory sync (which allows for syncing of logins, passwords and user info between your servers & Office 365) requires that you do the Hybrid migration – no hybrid means no Active Directory and O365 password syncing
+- All the benefits of the AD directory sync (which allows for the syncing of logins, passwords and user info between your servers & Office 365) requires that you do the Hybrid migration – no hybrid means no Active Directory and O365 password syncing, PERIOD

 - Doing the Hybrid Migration and Azure AD Connect means you are stuck in a scenario where you have to keep your Exchange server and AD Forest alive for management reasons